01mf02/gedenkt.at/blog/2017-01-07-falling-in-love-with-racket.md

 has been much less of a problem than I thought.

-The Racket community seems small, but extremely motivated, so I would not wonder about this language gaining momentum.
+The Racket community seems small, but extremely motivated, leading me to believe that this language will gain momentum.